 A recent study found that over 80 percent of drivers regularly use a cell phone while driving.
-It shouldn’t come as a big surprise that cell phone use while driving can be dangerous and lead to a Charlottesville auto accident.
-Sending and receiving texts is even more dangerous, and believe it or not, you are just as likely to be involved in a Virginia car accident whether you are talking on a handheld device or using a hands-free headset.
+It shouldn’t come as a big surprise that cell phone use while driving can be dangerous and lead to a car accident.
+Sending and receiving texts is even more dangerous, and believe it or not, you are just as likely to be involved in a collision whether you are talking on a handheld device or using a hands-free headset.

 The statistics indicate that YOU are probably using your cell phone while driving.
-Virginia lawmakers have taken notice of the rising trend and are proposing legislation to remedy the situation.
-The laws have remained the same for the past year or so, but here’s a quick refresher in case you didn’t know or don’t remember.
+Virginia lawmakers have taken notice of the rising trend and are addressing it with new legislation beginning 2021 to remedy the situation.

 Effective January 2021, it will be illegal for Virginia drivers to HOLD a mobile device while driving.
 It doesn’t matter what you are doing with the device – the act of just holding it can get you in trouble.
 The new legislation is aimed at making Virginia roads safer.
 Gov. Ralph Northam and VA General Assembly members are hoping it will literally save lives.